-Burlison, a Democrat, was the representative for Missouri's 10th congressional district from 1969 to 1980.
+Burlison was the representative for Missouri’s 10th congressional district and was a Democrat.
+He served from 1969 to 1980.

 Burlison is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Burlison sponsored and cosponsored.
 See full analysis methodology.

 Burlison was the primary sponsor of 3 bills that were enacted:

 - H.R.
 7087 (93rd): A bill to authorize the Secretary of the Interior to sell reserved mineral interests of the United States in certain land in Missouri to Grace F. Sisler, ...

 - H.R.
 15018 (93rd): A bill to extend for 1 year the time for entering into a contract under section 106 of the Water Resources Development Act of 1974.